mikewurtz/taskman/docs/taskman-design.md

 ```

 #### get-status
 The get-status command is how the user can query an existing task by task-id.
 The task must have been created by the user in order for the server to return the task details.
 If the task does not exist or is not associated with the user a `NOT_FOUND` will be returned.
+The only exception is an admin will be able to get-status for any existing task regardless of who owns it.

 ```
 $ taskman get-status --help
 Usage:
-  taskman get-status <task-id> --user-id <user-id> [--help]
+  taskman get-status <task-id> --user-id <user-id> [--server-address <host:port>] [--help]

 Description:
   Retrieve the status of a task using its unique task ID.
 The command displays details such as whether